AdityaChaudhary3/Wiki-/README.md

 # Wiki-
 This is Wiki Project, just inspired by the Wikipedia. <br>
-In this web app anyone can create or modified the file. <br>
-You can check out the Live Preview. <a href="https://wiki.adityachaudhary3.repl.co/">Click here.<a> <br>
+In this web app anyone can create or edit the file. <br> You can check out the Live Preview. <a href="https://wiki.adityachaudhary3.repl.co/">Click here.<a> <br>

 # Looking in the Wiki.